jonocodes/whyfi/slides.md

 ---

-- "My advice to the trustee couldn't be more simple: Put 10% of the cash in short-term government bonds and <u>90%</u> in a very **low-cost** S&P 500 **index fund**.
+- "My advice to the trustee couldn't be more simple: Put 10% of the cash in short-term government bonds and <u>**90%**</u> in a very low-cost S&P 500 <u>**index fund**</u>.
 I believe the trust's long-term results from this policy will be superior to those attained by most investors who employ high-fee managers."

 -- [Warren Buffett](http://www.berkshirehathaway.com/letters/2013ltr.pdf)